Roosevelt High School

 • AP US History – This year-long course involves high-level analytical thought and research.
 It progresses quickly and requires a significant amount of homework.
 If you select this course, you need to have done your due diligence in considering the decision to take the course.
 There will not be space for you to exit this course later and take a less rigorous course instead.

 • What are CIHS courses vs APLA?
 Both programs are recognized as advanced coursework and merit equal recognition on the transcript.
 College in the high school (CIHS) courses have relationships with outside Colleges or Universities.
-Roosevelt CIHS courses in LA are tied to the University of Washington.
-To get college credit for CIHS, you need to register with UW, and you get the credits if you pass the class.
-The UW credits are free.
+Roosevelt CIHS courses in LA are in partnership with North Seattle College.
+To get college credit for CIHS, your teacher will explain the process for you to get the credits if you pass the class.
+The college credits are free.
 APLA is associated with college board, to receive college credit, students need a score of 3, 4, or 5 (out of 5), and there are costs associated with each AP test.
 Tests are taken in May each year.
 See our course description book for detailed information about these courses.

 Still need help?